shariq1989/cookbook/content/recipe/cucumbersalad.md

 2. Thinly slice the cucumbers into rounds.
 3. Sprinkle the reserved kosher salt onto the cucumbers and massage it in.
 Let them stand, about 5 minutes.
 4. Blot the cucumbers with a paper towel to remove any excess moisture, and then add them to the sauce mixture.
-5. Use a fork or slotted spoon to serve the cucumbers so that the cucumbers carry some of the marinade flavor.
+5. Use a fork or slotted spoon to serve the cucumbers so that the cucumbers carry some marinade flavor.
 6. Garnish with toasted white sesame seeds.

 {{< end_recipe >}}